Friday, May 9, 2008

 But as I left them admiring the chicks and moved a shop ahead to buy the famous sweetmeat- the ‘Bal Mithai’ of Nainital, the shop-keeper advised me about the deal.

 That had me decided.
 The temporary return of my own childhood awe for the winged creatures vanished in a moment.
-I could envision a cat lunging at them in our courtyard, or them asphyxiating in the bus we would take to hot, sultry Delhi.
+I could envision a cat lunging at them in our courtyard, or them asphyxiating in the bus we would take to return to the hot, sultry summer of Delhi.

 The children arrived at the sweetshop.

 “Mummy, they cost just Rupees Five (about a tenth of an US dollar) each.
 Please let us have them.
-Puhleeeez?” offered one of my kids.
+Puhleeeez?” begged one of my kids.

 They were very angry when the sweetmeat seller tried to sell them the wisdom of otherwise.

-“Mummy, you have manipulated and managed what this uncle is saying, and we can see. “accused the girl.
+“Mummy, you have been manipulated and you are ready to buy whatever opinion this Uncleji has, and we can see. “accused the girl.

 “Now I am not talking to you, ever,” threatened the boy.